Blog

 But what if you don’t want to risk losing data from one of the records?
 Or you can’t be sure that two similar records belong to the same person?

-Customer data platforms can help you identify and merge identical customer profiles without losing any profile data, For instance, Omeda’s identity resolution solution uses a combination of exact and fuzzy matching to develop a confidence score for determining unique and common records.
+Customer data platforms can help you identify and merge identical customer profiles without losing any profile data, For instance, Omeda’s Identity Resolution solution uses a combination of exact and fuzzy matching to develop a confidence score for determining unique and common records.
 If the records are determined to belong to the same person, the data from both profiles is merged into one, with any outdated information archived in our database for record-keeping.

 Many data quality issues stem from overcomplicated tech stacks.
 Data stored in one place never makes it to the other, or it arrives with inconsistent naming conventions or incomplete records.
 This makes it a lot more difficult to use that data for its intended purpose, whether that’s creating segments, personalizing messaging, etc.